Sony Dynamic Digital Sound: History

 Although originally slated to premiere with 1991's Hook, the SDDS project was delayed and instead premiered on April 2, 1992.
 Since then, over 2000 movies have been mixed and remastered in Sony Dynamic Digital Sound, and as early as 1999 over 6,750 movie theaters were equipped with SDDS.

 The code name for the SDDS project was "Green Lantern", taken from the name of the comic book hero and the old term of "magic lantern" used to describe the original projected pictures in the late 19th century.
 Green came to mind because the key to imprinting the 8 micrometre data bits was to use a green laser.

 Initial development efforts were conducted for Sony's Columbia Pictures Sound Department under contract with Semetex Corp. of Torrance, California.
-At Semetex, the SDDS Chief Architect was Jaye Waas and the Chief Optical Engineer was Mark Waring.
+At Semetex, the SDDS Designer and Chief Architect was Jaye Waas and the Chief Optical Engineer was Mark Waring.
+By contract, the patent rights were awarded to Sony who chose to list names of Sony individuals who supported the work effort.

-A photo of a 35 mm film print featuring all four audio formats (or "quad track")- from left to right: SDDS (blue area to the left of the sprocket holes), Dolby Digital (grey area between the sprocket holes labelled with the Dolby "Double-D" logo in the middle), analog optical sound (the two white lines to the right of the sprocket holes), and the DTS time code (the dashed line to the far right.)
+A photo of a 35 mm film print featuring all four audio formats (or "quad track") - from left to right: SDDS (blue area to the left of the sprocket holes), Dolby Digital (grey area between the sprocket holes labelled with the Dolby "Double-D" logo in the middle), analog optical sound (the two white lines to the right of the sprocket holes), and the DTS time code (the dashed line to the far right.)